vkhare26/Zania_take_home/zania-qa-backend/Readme.md

 ### Endpoint: `POST /qa`

-Uploads a document (PDF) and a JSON file containing questions, and returns model-generated answers.
+Uploads a document [PDF or Json] and a JSON file of questions, and returns model-generated answers.

 **Request Type:**
 `multipart/form-data`